mdtanker/RIS_gravity_inversion/README.md

 # RIS_gravity_inversion
 Here we use gravity data from Antarctica's Ross Ice Shelf region, mainly airborne data from the ROSETTA-Ice project, to perform a gravity inverison to model the sub ice shelf bathymetry.

+## Install

+Install the required dependencies with either `conda` or `mamba` with the environment.yml file:

+    mamba env create -f environment.yml

+If you get an error from pyproj while using the package try:

+    conda remove --force pyproj
+    pip install pyproj

+Open and work through `RIS_inversion.ipynb` to see an example of the inversion.

 ## To Do

 ### Issues